biobakery/anadama2/doc/source/your_own_pipeline.rst

   ...

-In the course of your work you may find it necessary to pass in a collection of settings for your ipelines as needed.
+In the course of your work you may find it necessary to pass in a collection of settings for your pipelines as needed.
 You can use the following procedure::

   1) Execute "anadama skeleton WGS" to create the hierarchy of directories.